 Per PC 550, there are several ways that a physician may commit health care fraud via billing practices.
 Some examples include:

-- a physician submits multiple claims for the same medical service (i.e., double billing the insurance provider).
+a physician submits multiple claims for the same medical service (for example, double billing the insurance provider).

 What are the penalties for medical billing fraud?